AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

   as space characters surrounding line-breaks may be omitted when copied over to the application.
   </box>

-### Viewing help : `help`

-If you need a refresher on the formats of the various commands, use this command!
-It will provide a summary of the formats of each command, as well as the link to this user guide.

-Format: `help`

 ### Adding a donor: `add`

 Whenever someone signs up to be a blood donor, use this command to add them to the BloodNet system!